DHLab-TSENG/lab-paper/UseCase.md

     ## [15] "804-5_White Blood Cells"

-We can compare laboratory results in selected window (for example, 1) between PDA and non-PDA groups.
-As the table shown, some results were different between PDA and non-PDA groups.
+We can compare laboratory results in selected window (for example, 1) between with and without 30-day in-hospital mortality groups.
+As the table shown, some results were different between with and without 30-day in-hospital mortality groups.

 ``` r
 t1<-tableone::CreateTableOne(data=PDAandLab %>% filter(Window==1),